isaiah2004/Vim-Pi-Spec-Sheet/Overview Prompt.md

 Implement python version of the popular Code Editor Vim named Vim-pi.
-You are implement this program while following good development practices.
-You have to implement the following the following features:
+You are going to use the TUI framework Textual form [Textual (textualize.io)](https://textual.textualize.io/)  You are implement this program while following good development practices.
+Implement the following the following features:

 1. Home page
-2. File explorer
-3. File viewing
-4. File editing and saving
+2. File editor and saving
-5. Copy and paste
+3. Copy and paste
-6. Drive sync
+4. Drive sync